 The Group's revenue is exposed to commodity price fluctuations, in particular to gold prices.
-Price risk relates to the risk that the fair value of future cash flows of gold sales will fluctuate because of changes in market prices, largely due to supply and demand factors for commodities and gold price commodity speculation.
-The Group is exposed to commodity price risk due to the sale of gold on physical delivery at prices determined by markets at the time of sale.
+Price risk relates to the risk that the fair value of future cash flows of gold sales will fluctuate because of changes in market prices, largely due to supply and demand returns through its power over the entity.
+The